Properties and baroclinic instability of stratified thermal upper-ocean flow

 for long perturbations, and $\lambda = 0$, for short perturbations.
 The limit $\kappa\uparrow \infty$ of \eqref{eq:disprel-long} gives $\lambda = 0$, i.e., $c = \bar U$.
 As expected, it coincides with the short-perturbation phase speed.
 This is real for all wavenumbers, which can be anticipated to be consequential for direct, fully nonlinear simulations.
 It seems reasonable to think that wave activity in such simulations will fall off at sufficiently large wavenumbers (short wavelengths), which, according to the spectral (i.e., linear) analysis, are not growing.

-As for the growth rate of the perturbation, given by $\varpi := k\operatorname{Im}(c)$ for the smallest meridional wavenumber, viz., $l = \smash{\frac{\pi}{W}}$, this saturates with zonal wavenumber, both when the stratification is finite and for long perturbations in the weak-stratification limit.
-The left panel of Fig.\@~\ref{fig:omega} shows $\varpi(k)$ when $W = R$ for selected values of basic state parameters outside the spectrally stable set \eqref{eq:stab-spec-set} in the limit of weak stratification and with vanishing Charney number.
-Note that $\varpi$ is larger (resp., smaller) when the basic state zonal velocity vertical profile (Fig.\@~\ref{fig:omega}, middle panel) curves eastward (resp., westward) than when it does not curve, as in the IL$^0$QG.
+Concerning the growth rate of the perturbation, given by $\varpi := k\operatorname{Im}(c)$ for the smallest meridional wavenumber, viz., $l = \smash{\frac{\pi}{W}}$, it is observed that this saturates with zonal wavenumber, both when the stratification is finite and for long perturbations in the weak-stratification limit.
+The left panel of Figure \ref{fig:omega} shows $\varpi(k)$ when $W = R$ for selected values of basic state parameters outside the spectrally stable set \eqref{eq:stab-spec-set} in the limit of weak stratification and with vanishing Charney number.
+Note that $\varpi$ is larger (resp., smaller) when the basic state zonal velocity vertical profile (Figure \ref{fig:omega}, middle panel) curves eastward (resp., westward) than when it does not curve, as in the IL$^0$QG.
 An upper-bound measure of the saturating value of $\varpi$ is given, when $S$ is finite, by

 where parameters $(\alpha,\mu)$ belong in the spectrally unstable region, i.e., the complement of set \eqref{eq:stab-spec-set}.
-The long-perturbation limit of \eqref{eq:omega} is $\smash{\sqrt{\alpha(1-\frac{2}{3}\mu})}$, which we plot in right panel of Fig.\@~\ref{fig:omega}.
+The long-perturbation limit of \eqref{eq:omega} is $\smash{\sqrt{\alpha(1-\frac{2}{3}\mu})}$, which we plot in right panel of Figure \ref{fig:omega}.
 An important final observation, with consequences for direct simulations, is that the growth rate for short perturbations vanishes for all wavenumbers, reinforcing the comments above that development of wave activity should be stopped in the IL$^{(0,1)}$QG at sufficiently short wavelengths.